The-Scripters-Guild/ForgeWiki/scripting/nodes/game-mode/spawn-mode-object.md

 ## Referencing Spawned Objects
 Managing multiple spawned objects requires care when storing them in variables:

-* **Using Variables:** To fetch these clones from an [Object Variable](../variables-advanced/object-variable.md) or [Object List Variable](../variables-advanced/object-list-variable.md), you must use [Get Object Variable Without Refresh](../variables-advanced/get-object-list-variable-without-refresh.md#get-object-list-variable-without-refresh) or [Get Object List Variable Without Refresh](../variables-advanced/get-object-list-variable-without-refresh.md#get-object-list-variable-without-refresh).
+* **Using Variables:** To fetch these clones from an [Object Variable](../variables-advanced/object-variable.md) or [Object List Variable](../variables-advanced/object-list-variable.md), you must use [Get Object Variable Without Refresh](../variables-advanced/object-variable.md#get-object-variable-without-refresh) or [Get Object List Variable Without Refresh](../variables-advanced/object-list-variable.md#get-object-list-variable-without-refresh).
 These nodes specifically reference the created object instances.
   * *Note:* Using a standard [Get Object Variable](../variables-advanced/object-variable.md#get-object-variable) node will fetch the original spawner rather than the spawned instance.
 * **Direct Referencing:** You can carry the `Object` pin value directly from the `Spawn Mode Object` node into an event or subsequent chain to maintain a reference to that specific instance.

 {% hint style="warning" %} The `Object` output of this node will always refer to the most recently spawned instance of that object, rather than necessarily the one created by a specific execution of the node.
-This can cause issues when attempting to handle multiple instances simultaneously in parallel scripts (e.g., if an async event spawns and then attempts to delete the object after a delay). {% endhint %}
+This can cause issues when attempting to handle multiple instances simultaneously in parallel scripts (e.g., if an Async Event spawns and then attempts to delete the object after a delay). {% endhint %}

 ## When to use Clone Object instead
 The standard [Clone Object](../objects/clone-object.md) node creates entirely new, default spawner objects with no custom properties carried over.